Go ahead and smother your sick kid in kisses–I truly think I’ve discovered the secret (via natural cold remedies!) to not catching their viruses.

 - This air filter, which removes bacteria and viruses from the air (mine is running 24/7 right now).

 - This incredibly luxurious lavender rub.
-(On sale right now.)
+(Use it instead of Vick’s.)

 - Help choosing the right humidifier.